Optimal approximation for unconstrained non-submodular minimization: Approximately submodular minimization

 \subsection{Extension to noisy evaluations}

 In many real-world applications, we do not have access to the objective function itself, but rather to a noisy version of it.
-For example, in machine learning, the objective function is often estimated from data.
-In other cases, evaluating the function may be too computationally expensive, and thus individual evaluations are approximated.

-Several works have considered maximizing noisy oracles of submodular \cite{Kempe2003, Horel2016, Singla2016, Hassidim2017, Hassidim2018} and weakly submodular \cite{Qian2017a} functions.
+Several works have considered maximizing noisy oracles of submodular \cite{Horel2016, Singla2016, Hassidim2017, Hassidim2018} and weakly submodular \cite{Qian2017a} functions.
 In contrast, to the best of our knowledge, \emph{minimizing} noisy oracles of submodular functions was only studied in \cite{Blais2018}.

 We address a more general setup where the underlying function $H$ is not necessarily submodular.
 We assume again that $F$ and $G$ are normalized and non-decreasing.
-The results easily extend to non-increasing functions by minimizing $H(V \setminus S)$ as in Corollary \ref{corr:nonincreasing}.

-We show in Proposition \ref{prop:approximateOracle} that our approximation guarantee for Problem \eqref{eq:NonSubMin} continues to hold even if we only have access to an approximate oracle $\tH$.
-Essentially, $\tH$ still allows to obtain approximate subgradients of $h^-$ in the sense of Lemma \ref{lem:ModularApprox}, but now with an additional additive error.\\
+The results easily extend to non-increasing functions as in Corollary~\ref{corr:nonincreasing}.
+We show in Proposition \ref{prop:approximateOracle} that our approximation guarantee for Problem \eqref{eq:NonSubMin} continues to hold when we only have access to an approximate oracle $\tH$.
+Essentially, $\tH$ still allows to obtain approximate subgradients of $h^-$ in the sense of Lemma \ref{lem:ModularApprox}, but now with an additional additive error.

 \begin{restatable}{proposition}{primeapproximateOracle} Assume we have an approximate oracle $\tilde{H}$ with input parameters $\epsilon, \delta \in (0,1)$, such that for every $S \subseteq V$, $|\tilde{H}(S) - H(S)| \leq \epsilon$ with probability $1 - \delta$.
 We run PGM with $\tH$ for $T$ iterations.
 Let $\hat{\s} = \argmin_{t \in \{1,\cdots, T\}} \tilde{h}_L(\s^t)$, and $\hat{S}_k = \{j_1, \cdots, j_k\}$ such that $\hat{s}_{j_1} \geq \cdots \geq \hat{s}_{j_d}$.
 Then $\hat{S} \in \argmin_{k \in \{0,\cdots, d\}} \tH(\hat{S}_k)$ satisfies